ShaelynTurner/ShaelynTurner.github.io/README.md

 # CS499-Capstone
-This site was built using [GitHub Pages] (https://shaelynturner.github.io/).
+This site was built using [GitHub Pages](https://shaelynturner.github.io/).
 ## Table of Contents
   * Self-Assessment
   * Code Review